Meet the Ferrets of HFF

 Meet some of the many wonderful Ferrets of HFF!

 [Male, Sable, Real Canadian] Koda came home when he was about 8 weeks old in December 2009.
 I gave him raw the second he came home and he immediately ripped into it and started hissing to keep me away from his tasty prize!
 Neither of us has ever looked back.
 He is a notorious trouble maker and is well known around the forums as such.
 He was my first ferret and forced me to learn and learn FAST!
 He has Pica and eats anything he can get his teeth on.
 As a result he has had 2 emergency surgeries for blockages.
 He has IBD, which we struggled to get control of (and finally succeeded!) with diet.
 He was diagnosed with adrenal at 18 months and was treated first with Lupron, then Deslorelin which he currently gets every 6 months.
 At around 5-6 years old he was diagnosed with heart disease, which we have been able to control with medications.
-Despite all of his problems, he is strong and full of trouble.
-I have little doubt that he never would have survived this long, much less with so much spunk still, had he not been on a proper diet.
-But for all the trouble he caused, we have an incredible bond – Koda is my Heart and Soul Ferret.
-He follows us everywhere, sleeps near us, and gives kisses on request. <3
+Despite all of his problems, he stayed strong and full of trouble until his last days.
+In August 2017 Koda succumbed to advanced heart failure, shortly before his 8th birthday.
+Necropsy also showed that his right adrenal gland had developed a large tumor that was invading his liver.
+I have little doubt that he never would have survived as long as he did, much less with so much spunk still, had he not been on a proper diet.
+But for all the trouble he caused, we had an incredible bond – Koda is and always will be my Heart and Soul Ferret.
+He followed us everywhere, slept near us, and gave kisses on request. <3

 [Male, Silver/Black Roan Mitt, Marshalls] Kenai came home a year after Koda, towards the end of November 2010 when he was about 7-8 weeks old; I immediately put him on a raw diet.
 He was diagnosed with adrenal disease at 2 years old which was well controlled on the Deslorelin implant every 6 months.
 He loved toys that make noise, and the rice box, and was the most loveable, floppy, goofy little guy!
 He wasn’t a very fast learner and was much less physically adept at things – he always figured things out at his own pace, and his own way.
 Despite this however, he was an absolutely outstanding mouser – he lived for the hunt.
 He was the snuggliest, sweetest ferret and was loved by all who met him.
 In October 2016, the month of his 6th birthday, he suddenly became very ill and was found to be in complete renal failure; with heavy hearts we all said our goodbyes.
 A necropsy showed lymphoma in his liver and spleen – they hide illness so well.
 He will forever be a part of our hearts. <3